 During his time at UAB and Missouri, Cleveland worked with six eventual NBA players: Donell Taylor (Washington Wizards), Squeaky Johnson (New Orleans Hornets), first round draft pick DeMarre Carroll (Brooklyn Nets), Kim English (Detroit Pistons), Marcus Denmon (San Antonio Spurs) and Phil Pressey (Boston Celtics).
 Cleveland was also a teammate of current Utah Jazz guard and NBA All-Star Joe Johnson, as well as Charlotte Hornets guard Jannero Pargo.

 As a player for the Razorbacks, Cleveland was instrumental in Arkansas’ run to the 2000 SEC Tournament title, the only SEC Tournament championship in school history.
 During Arkansas’ four-day run to the tournament title, Cleveland scored 23 points, grabbed 10 rebounds, dished 10 assists and had 11 steals, all off the bench.
-His best game in the tournament came in the semifinals against LSU, when he had seven steals, which is the most by a Razorback against an SEC opponent in regular season or postseason play.

 During Cleveland’s four-year career at Arkansas, the Razorbacks compiled a 76-50 overall record and made three trips to the NCAA Tournament.
 A two-year captain, Cleveland led the team in steals three times in his four seasons in Fayetteville and currently ranks tied for fifth on Arkansas’ all-time steals list with 226.
 Cleveland led the Razorbacks in assists two times and three-point percentage in 1999-2000.
-His 112 assists in SEC games ranks eighth on the Arkansas career charts, while he is ninth in career three-point field goal percentage.

-As a prep player for Minor High School in Birmingham, Alabama, Cleveland was an All-State and All-Metro player as well as the MVP of the state tournament as a senior when he led his team to the state championship.
+As a prep player for Minor High School in Birmingham, Alabama, Cleveland was an all-state and all-metro player as well as the MVP of the state tournament as a senior ,when he led his team to the state championship.